Brandon, Florida: Climate

 Brandon, like the Tampa Bay area, has a humid subtropical climate.
-Unlike Tampa and Pinellas County, Brandon will typically have a few nights below freezing each year due to its greater distance from the coast.
-The summers are long and hot, and average 85 F; winters are mild and dry, averaging 62 F. Brandon, like the rest of the Tampa Bay area, receives abundant rainfall, around 44 in of rain annually.
-Brandon's winters may have low temperatures in the 30s for more than four days, while Tampa can have low temperatures in the 40s and 50s in that same period of time.
+Unlike Tampa and Pinellas County, Brandon typically has a few nights below freezing each year due to its greater distance from the coast.
+The summers are long and hot, and average 85 F; winters are mild and dry, averaging 62 F. Brandon, like the rest of the Tampa Bay area, receives abundant rainfall, around 44 in annually.
+Brandon's winters may have low temperatures in the 30s for more than four days, while Tampa can have low temperatures in the 40s and 50s °F in that same time.